paircolumbus/paircolumbus.github.io/index.md

 <h3>Event Details</h3>

+Topic: ""Symbiotic Design - Preventing Technical Debt By Making Organization's Safe for Code"
 When: __Wednesday, March 2nd at 6:30pm__
 Where: [CoverMyMeds](https://goo.gl/maps/6TGqNqqoK8n)
 Cost: __Free__

 <h4><a href='https://www.eventbrite.com/e/pair-columbus-presents-an-evening-with-michael-feathers-tickets-22116827025'>Register Here</a></h4>

 We are extremely pumped to present a special event featuring renowned speaker & author, [Michael Feathers](http://twitter.com/mfeathers).
 Michael is the founder of R7K Research & Conveyance and former Chief Scientist of Obtiva (acquired by Groupon).
-Michael is also the author of the book, _Working Effectively with Legacy Code_ (Prentice Hall, 2004)
+Michael is also the author of the book, _Working Effectively with Legacy Code_ (Prentice Hall, 2004).

 Please bring your laptop and questions.